How Bidfood Foodservice cut its parking fines

 Bidfood is one of the UK’s leading food service companies.
 Its Fleet Support team, based in Galashiels, manages a large portfolio of trucks, cars, fork lift trucks and sundry mechanical handling equipment.

 Bidfood manages a large and complex commercial fleet to deliver its food products.
 Strong organisation is critical to its success and the company had historically held all its data on four internally-developed Access databases.

-However, there was an increasingly need to have all information more readily available.
-The databases it had in place weren’t flexible enough to cope with demand and it was felt it would be impractical to develop them further.
+However, there was an increasing need to have all information more readily available.
+The database it had in place wasn’t flexible enough to cope with demand and it was felt it would be impractical to develop them further.

 At the same time, the company had recognised that it was receiving a large amount of penalty charge notices (PCNs) when making deliveries.
 Reducing these notices would save substantial amounts of money so Bidfood wanted a system that could help it better understand savings opportunities and integrate with existing business systems.

 FleetWave enables asset visibility

 In order to achieve these goals, Bidfood started to look into master databases that could store all of its vehicle, fridge and mechanical handling equipment data.

 It required access to be available on three levels: